l3uddz/plex_autoscan/README.md

 ## Windows

-Windows installations only need to be concerned with the PLEX_SCANNER, ignore the USE_SUDO, PLEX_USER, PLEX_SUPPORT_DIR and PLEX_LD_LIBRARY_PATH variables.
+Windows installations only need to be concerned with the PLEX_SCANNER and PLEX_LIBRARY_PATH if empty trash is being used, ignore the USE_SUDO, PLEX_USER, PLEX_SUPPORT_DIR and PLEX_LD_LIBRARY_PATH variables.

 PLEX_SCANNER can usually be found in the C:\Program Files (x86)\Plex folder.
 You must use double backslashes for this path, e.g. `C:\\Program Files (x86)\\Plex\\Plex Scanner.exe`